echowuzangye/NYTIMES_2023_text_analysis/readme.md

 # The NY TIMES text analysis
-Analyze keywords of 2023 from New York Times.
+Analyze keywords of 2023 from the New York Times.

 ## Workflow
-* Retrieve metadata for each month of year 2023 via NYTimes archived API
+* Retrieve metadata for each month of the year 2023 via NYTimes archived API
-* Performe ETL by running nytimes_etl.py
+* Perform ETL by running nytimes_etl.py
 * In NY_times_analysis.ipynb, conduct data cleaning and analysis
 * Visualize keywords using Plotly, and use WordCloud for generating word clouds.